bhendarkargaurav/Project_Notes/README.md

 2. Which database is more popularly used with Node.js?
 MongoDB is the most common database used with Node.js.
 It is a NoSQL, cross-platform, document-oriented database that provides high performance, high availability, and easy scalability.

+3. What is NPM?
+NPM stands for Node Package Manager, responsible for managing all the packages and modules for Node.js.

+Node Package Manager provides two main functionalities:

+Provides online repositories for node.js packages/modules, which are searchable on search.nodejs.org Provides command-line utility to install Node.js packages and also manages Node.js versions and dependencies